brunoshow/doc/README.md

 The goal is to have a starter project of appointment apps.

-**This software is just for a test!
+**This app is just for a test!
 It is still being developed and it will change in the future.**

 ## Try it now!